frankburgs/main/notes/bio/kitchen.md

 ## Knives
-- Use back of knife to scrape surfaces 🦺
+- Use back of knife to scrape surfaces and storage.

 # Practices